 For years, the debate around your “build vs buy” software strategy has been presented as a binary choice.
 Traditionally, you either commit to the heavy lift of custom development, or you accept the rigid constraints of an off-the-shelf product.

-This isn’t a textbook definition guide.
-Instead, this is a survival guide for the modern stack.
-In this post, we are going to break down the real costs, the ones nobody puts in the pitch deck, and show you a third path that smart product leaders are using to win.
+The question is no longer “Build vs. Buy.”
+Instead, the modern leader must ask: “Where do I need control, and where do I need speed?”
+This is a survival guide for the modern stack.
+We are going to break down the real costs and show you a third path that smart product leaders are using to win.

 The “Buy” Trap: When “Easy” Becomes “Expensive”